zendesk/delivery_boy/README.md

 end
 ```

-In addition to improving response time, deliverying messages asynchronously also protects your application against Kafka availability issues -- if messages cannot be delivered, they'll be buffered for later and retried automatically.
+In addition to improving response time, delivering messages asynchronously also protects your application against Kafka availability issues -- if messages cannot be delivered, they'll be buffered for later and retried automatically.

 ### Configuration